orchestracities/ngsi-timeseries-api/doc/manuals/admin/index.md

 # Installing

-At the moment, the only supported way of using Quantumleap is through Docker, so there's no actual "installation" of Quantumleap.
+At the moment, the only supported way of using QuantumLeap is through Docker, so there's no actual "installation" of QuantumLeap.

 If you need to install Docker, refer to [Docker Installation](https://docs.docker.com/engine/installation/).

-The Quantumleap Docker Image is hosted at [https://hub.docker.com/r/smartsdk/quantumleap/](https://hub.docker.com/r/smartsdk/quantumleap/).
+The QuantumLeap Docker Image is hosted at [https://hub.docker.com/r/smartsdk/quantumleap/](https://hub.docker.com/r/smartsdk/quantumleap/).

 Now, depending on your scenario, you might have different needs.
 See from the sections below which fits yours.

 ## All-in-one

-If you want to quickly deploy all the components of the [typical scenario](../index.md) at once to start experimenting with Quantumleap ASAP, do the following.
+If you want to quickly deploy all the components of the [typical scenario](../index.md) at once to start experimenting with QuantumLeap ASAP, do the following.

 Download (or create locally) a copy of [this docker-compose.yml](https://raw.githubusercontent.com/smartsdk/ngsi-timeseries-api/master/experiments/grafana/docker-compose.yml) file.